h4ckd0tm3/project-athena/Curriculum/Module 17 - Cloud Security/introduction.md

 ## Learning Objectives

 - Explain the shared responsibility model in cloud computing
-- Identify the risks associated with cloud computing and apply risk management strategies
+- Which clouds fits you the best
+- Containerization
-- Implement effective identity and access management in a cloud environment
+- Basic concepts of identity and access management in a cloud environment
+- Best security practices in Cloud
+  - Backup
+  - Monitoring/Logging
+  - Incident Managment
+  - and more

-- Apply encryption and key management best practices in the cloud
+- Common Certificates and which one is the best

 ## Topics Covered

 1. Overview of Cloud Security
-1. Risk Management
-1. Identity and Access Management
-1. Encryption and Key Management
+2. Pros/Cons
+2. Authentication/IAM
+4. Containerization
+5. Security Concepts
-1. Secure DevOps
+5. Secure devops
+5. Certifications

 By the end of this module, students should be able to apply cloud security best practices to protect cloud infrastructure and data.